xkyleann/Java_Projects/README.md

 ### Project 4: [Binary Maze](https://github.com/xkyleann/Java_Portfolio/tree/main/Binary%20Maze)

 Description: The Binary Maze project in Java aims to solve a maze represented as a text file.
 It provides functionality to load the maze, find a path from the start to the finish point, and display the solution.
-The program uses depth-first search and backtracking algorithms to navigate through the maze and find the optimal path.
+The program uses **_depth-first search_** and **_backtracking algorithms_** to navigate through the maze and find the optimal path.

 ### Project 5: [Plagiarism Detector](https://github.com/xkyleann/Java_Portfolio/tree/main/PlagiarismDetector)

-Description: This Java program detects plagiarism among scripts in a directory by comparing their similarity using the Hamming distance algorithm.
+Description: This Java program **_detects plagiarism_** among scripts in a directory by comparing their similarity using the Hamming distance algorithm.
 It identifies copied or identical lines and displays the average Hamming distance and the number of identical lines.

 ### Project 6: [Multithreading](https://github.com/xkyleann/Java_Portfolio/tree/main/MultiThreading)

-Description: This project calculates the sum of an array using multithreading.
+Description: This project calculates the sum of an array using**_ multithreading_**.
 It involves dividing the array into partial sums calculated by different threads.
 The total sum is then obtained by combining these partial sums.

 ### Project 7: [Console Text Buffering and File Logging](https://github.com/xkyleann/Java_Portfolio/tree/main/Console%20Text%20Buffering%20and%20File%20Logging)

-Description: Implement a program to buffer console text and store it in a rolling log file system.
+Description: Implement a program to **_buffer console_** text and store it in a rolling log file system.
 The program creates a "data" directory, saves text in "log0.txt", and rolls logs from "log0.txt" to "log5.txt".
 It handles exceptions for file access and removal.

 ## Code Samples